 The world is changing.

-As the climate crisis escalates and debates intensify, progress isn’t just around the corner – it’s already here.
-From vehicle manufacturing and power generation to waste management, companies around the world are starting to turn over a new, greener leaf.
+This is the result of the rapid escalation of the climate crisis, and as debates intensify, progress isn’t just around the corner – it’s already here.
+Companies worldwide are starting to turn over a new, greener leaf from vehicle manufacturing and power generation to waste management.

 In this article, we’ve outlined some environmentally friendly stocks & ethical investments for your portfolio.